phaze9/SummerOfCode/Week 2.md

    - Change line 29 until the test succeeds when you rerun it
  - AppComponent > should render title
    - Change line 22 in the same file until the test succeeds
+ - Don't forget to commit and synchronize your changes